Russian violinist (b. 21 March/2 April 1851 in Taganrog; d. 22 January 1929 in Manchester) born Adolf Davidovich Brodsky (Адольф Давыдович Бродский).

 It was in 1881, after Leopold Auer had rejected Tchaikovsky's Violin Concerto, Op.
 35 (1878) as too difficult to play, that the composer was greatly impressed when Brodsky took on the task of premiering the work to a hostile Viennese audience; consequently, Tchaikovsky withdrew the original dedication to Auer, and gave it to Brodsky instead.
 During his foreign tours in the late 1880s, Tchaikovsky frequently visited Adolph and his wife Anna at their home in Leipzig, where he met Johannes Brahms and Edvard Grieg.

 Correspondence with Tchaikovsky

-17 letters from Tchaikovsky to Adolph Brodsky have survived, dating from 1875 to c.1891, all of which are available in English translations on this site:
+17 letters from Tchaikovsky to Adolph Brodsky have survived, dating from 1875 to c.1891, all of which have been translated into English on this website: